apurva20-lab/apurva20-lab/README.md

 ###

-<p align="left">My name Apurva.
+<p align="left">My name is Apurva.
 I am based in Berlin,Germany.
 Exploring raw data in tech-world and Europe in real-world!</p>

 ###